Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 If you make your correction during the course of an enquiry, the caseworker will discuss any concerns they have as part of that enquiry.

 If you make your correction in any other way (for example by amending a tax return that you have submitted or by using the digital disclosure service) HMRC will review the information you have supplied in line with its normal processes and may decide to ask you for further information to clarify the position.
 When you make a correction it will be necessary to consider whether a penalty is also due.

 If you make your disclosure using the digital disclosure service you will be able to self-assess your penalty as part of that process.
 If you use any other method, HMRC will probably need to contact you to obtain information required to establish the correct level of penalties due.

 HMRC recommends that you use the digital disclosure service and we expect the majority of disclosures made via this route to be accepted without an in depth enquiry.
-But, if we can’t accept your disclosure we will write to you for further information or explanations as provided for in existing legislation.
+But, if we cannot accept your disclosure we will write to you for further information or explanations as provided for in existing legislation.

 HMRC reserves complete discretion to conduct a criminal investigation in relation to your disclosure, whether it appears to be complete or incomplete.
 However, when considering whether a case should be subject of a criminal investigation, one factor will be whether you have made a complete and unprompted disclosure of the offences committed.